Five Steps to the Right IT Investment

 The time and effort spent in making hardware decisions is worth it.
 Most small businesses use laptops, tablets and notebooks instead of bulky desktops.
 Based on your budget and performance requirements, see which make and model(s) are ideal, and who will be using what.
 Though the utility of printers has diminished over the years thanks to mobile computing, a black-and-white printer is useful when printed paper handouts are more convenient or you want to print labels urgently.

 Data storage is an important consideration – how will data be accessed (locally versus remotely) and what will that mean for your disaster recovery efforts?
-Do you need an on-site server or a hybrid approach – for instance using Office 365 to host your mail and SharePoint data?
+Do you need an on-site server or a hybrid approach – for instance using Microsoft 365 to host your mail and SharePoint data?
 For resource-hungry applications, the cloud is fast-becoming a popular choice for its economical costs.

 Involve your employees in the decision to purchase computers and/or mobile devices – depending on their daily activities, they may believe that a particular model or service offers more benefits than others.
 As they are the end-users, their inputs can take you closer to the near-perfect solution.
 Discussions with customers at the time of new hardware purchase also allows you to get a better idea about the limitations and benefits of current hardware.